Healthcare Jobs Without Degree: Complete 2026 Guide to Medical Careers

 Salary & Job Outlook

-• Demand: Growing—rehabilitation needs increase with aging population
+• Demand: Rehabilitation needs increase with an aging population

 • High school diploma or GED required